 Students are expected to conduct themselves at all times in accordance with the Code of Professional Behavior.
-Examination administration is regulated by the following listed in the policy below in order to ensure an efficient examination environment resulting in an accurate representation of the student's knowledge.
+Examination administration is regulated by the policy listed below in order to ensure an efficient examination environment resulting in an accurate representation of the student's knowledge.